mverboom/zabbix-pve-api/README.md

 This template set was developed on Zabbix 6.4 in combination with Proxmox 7.
 It might work on older combinations, but this was not tested.

+Exported templates are in json format created on Zabbix 6.0.

 The template set consists of 4 templates, of which only 1 should be manually
 assigned: